iotdesignshop/dexhand_manus/README.md

 ## Function

-The `dexhand_manus` node is a bridge between the `manus_ros2` which publishes Manus VR Glove events as ROS 2 messges and DexHand hardware and software simulations.
+The `dexhand_manus` node is a bridge between the `manus_ros2` package which publishes Manus VR Glove events as ROS 2 messges and DexHand hardware and software simulations.

 The `manus_ros2` node broadcasts ROS 2 PoseArray messages named `manus_left` and `manus_right` which contain position and rotation information from the Manus VR Gloves.